knod/prose-stepper/README.md

 // ================================
 // CUSTOM `state` VALUES
 // ================================
+// Note: When you change `state` or `state` values, your current
+// word gets reset to the start.
+See the example below.

 var state      = { maxNumCharacters: 5 },
     ps2        = new ProseStepper( state ),
     sentences2 = [ [ 'Victorious,', 'you', 'brave', 'flag.' ] ];